 Carlsbad Beaches: The Breakdown

 The Carlsbad coast can be split into two sections, north and south.
-The southern portion is home to expansive South Carlsbad State Beach, which also includes North and South Ponto Beaches and Terramar Beach.
-The northern part is home to Carlsbad State Beach (Tamarack Beach), which includes Warm Water Jetty Beach, plus Carlsbad City Beach, and Frazee Beach.
+The southern portion is home to expansive South Carlsbad State Beach, including North and South Ponto Beaches and Terramar Beach.
+The northern part is home to Carlsbad State Beach (Tamarack Beach), including Warm Water Jetty Beach, Carlsbad City Beach, and Frazee Beach.

 Here’s a complete breakdown of all eight beaches going from south to north.